dofxo/nest.js-chat-app/docs/socket-events.md

 const socket = io("http://localhost:3000", {
   withCredentials: true, // Allow cookies to be sent with the connection });
-socket.emit("message", {
-  message: "Hello, World!",
-  token: "jwt_token_here", // This token should be sent via cookies for authentication });
+socket.emit("message", "Hello, World!"); // Only message string is needed
 ```

 **Server Response**: